Aymen-Tirchi/op-stack-deployer/README.md

 This means that `op-node` is not yet synchronized up to the present time.
 Just wait until it is.

 - Run op-proposer

-before you run `op-proposer` make sure you fund your proposer address with at least 0.5 Sepolia test ETH, to ensure that it can continue operating without running out of ETH for gas.

 ```bash
 go run cmd/11_run_op-proposer/main.go